FredKSchott/pika-pack/README.md

 ## What is @pika/pack?

-Authoring JavaScript used to be simple: Write JavaScript and hit `npm publish`.
+**@pika/pack is a new approach to package building and bundling:**

-Today things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
-To get around this, libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG/CDNs, and more.
+- **Easy:** Say goodbye to bundlers and complex config files!

-Of course it's up to you as the package author to figure all of this out on your own.
+  - Pack lets you compose build pipelines out of pluggable, zero-configuration builders.

-**@pika/pack tries to solve this problem differently:**
+- **Optimized:** Each builder plugin optimizes your code for one specific environment.

-- **Use simple, pluggable, zero-configuration builders to build your package.**
+  - Use `plugin-build-node` for a Node.js build, `plugin-build-web` for an web-optimized ESM build, and more.
-- Each builder compiles your modern code for a single environment (like Node.js, ESM, UNPKG, Deno).
+- **Holistic:** Each builder configures your `package.json` entrypoints (like `"main"` and `"module"`) for you as well.
-- Each builder configures your built `package.json` entrypoints (like `"main"` and `"module"`) automatically.
+  - Really, when we say simple, we mean it!

-The result is a self-contained, ready-to-run `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about when you decide to publish).
+Running @pika/pack will build your package as a self-contained, ready-to-run `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about when you decide to publish).

 ## Quickstart